gp-repos/DockerCheatSheet/Info/docker-build.md

     docker build [OPTIONS] PATH | URL | -

-Here are some of the options that you can use with `docker build`:
+Here are some commonly used optional parameters of `docker run` command:

 -   `-t, --tag`: Add a custom tag to the image in the `name:tag` format.
 -   `--file`: Specify the path to the Dockerfile.
 If not specified, the default is `./Dockerfile`.